lilafallet/LIBFT_42/README.md

 # LIBFT

-First project of 42 which consists in the creation of functions present in the standard C library.
+First project of 42 which consists in the creation of functions presents in the standard C library and other personal functions/lib (vector).

 ## Part 1
 * ft_memset